dcfidalgo/slurm_sweeps/README.md

 - `name` - The name of the experiment.
 - `local_dir` - Where to store and run the experiments.
 In this directory, we will create the database `slurm_sweeps.db` and a folder with the experiment name.
+- `sweep_config`: Configure which metric you want to minimize/maximize, and if you want to use ASHA and/or TPE.
-- `slurm_cfg` - The configuration of the Slurm backend responsible for running the trials.
+- `slurm_config` - The configuration of the Slurm backend responsible for running the trials.
   We automatically choose this backend when slurm sweeps is used within an sbatch script.
-- `asha` - An optional ASHA instance to cancel less promising trials.
 - `restore` - Restore an experiment with the same name?
 - `overwrite` - Overwrite an existing experiment with the same name?